Posted April 06th 2021

-As part of Dr Arianna Di Florio’s Genetic Architecture of Sex Steroid-related Psychiatric Disorders (GASSP) research program, we are running the project PreDDICT: Premenstrual Dysphoric Disorder- Indicators, causes & Triggers.
+As part of Dr Arianna Di Florio’s Genetic Architecture of Sex Steroid-related Psychiatric Disorders (GASSP) research program, we are running the project PreDDICT (Premenstrual Dysphoric Disorder: indicators, causes and triggers).

-We will be recruiting participants who are currently or have previously experienced PMDD/extreme PMS symptoms.
+We are recruiting participants who are currently or have previously experienced PMDD/extreme PMS symptoms.

 Participants will be asked to complete a 20-30 minute questionnaire which will ask questions about mental health, physical health, and your experience of PMDD.